zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Message can be used by a TLS server to request a client certificate.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :certificate_types: List of the types of certificates that the client may offer.
+   :param certificate_types: List of the types of certificates that the client may offer.

-   :supported_signature_algorithms: List of hash/sighature algorithm pairs that the server
+   :param supported_signature_algorithms: List of hash/sighature algorithm pairs that the server
                                    supports, listed in descending order of preferences.

-   :certificate_authorities: List of distinguished names of certificate authorities that are
+   :param certificate_authorities: List of distinguished names of certificate authorities that are
                             acceptable to the server.
 The individual entries are DER encoded.
                             :zeek:id:`parse_distinguished_name` can be used to decode the strings.